Subscribe to Blog via Email

-For me, the other big difference is prognostics.
-Unfortunately, it is statistically proven that most people with Pancreatic Adenocarcinoma will die, whereas most people with Neuroendocrine Tumors with a pancreatic primary will live a lot longer in comparison.
+For me, the other significant difference is prognostics.
+Unfortunately, it is statistically proven that most people with Pancreatic Adenocarcinoma will die quickly, whereas most people with Neuroendocrine Tumors with a pancreatic primary will live a lot longer in comparison.

 For a more detailed comparison, see this excellent article from NET Research Foundation.